TristanChao/c0724-code-solutions/sql-join/sql-join-quiz-notes.md

      from "table"
      join "table" using ("tableId")
     ```
+  - to use `using` the foreign key has to have the same name as the primary key it references
+  - if it doesn't, you need to use `on`
+    - join "table2" on "table1"."foreignKey" = "table2"."primaryKey"
 - How do you temporarily rename columns or tables in a SQL statement?
   - use the `as` argument after the table or column name
   - for columns its in the select clause, for tables its in the from clause